 To keep a clear head from the grief over what’s going on in my birthplace since February 2022 – I look to plants.
 It’s always been about the plants, the family having worked on land, practising household herbalism, and in 2016-2021 getting into participatory art through staging herbal tea sessions.

 Considering the hierarchy of art genres (still life – feminine and basic, history painting – ostentatious and highly valued), the entanglement of ‘alive’ and ‘dead’ in these paintings is not just still life, but more like future history painting.
 Because it does both: wishes for abundance, reminds of fleetingness of the life passing, as well as imagines the necessary violence in negotiation for coexistence between the plants and the humans.

-Recent shows and projects include: Sensorium at Verv Lab, London, 2020; Herbal Tea Labo at AIR-Yamanashi, Kofu, 2019; This Instead of That at Lewisham Art house and ArtHouse1, London, 2019.
-Awards included participation in London Creative Network, Space Studios 2018, studio residency at Florence Trust, 2015-2016; Bulldog Bursary with the Royal Society of Portrait Painters and Heatherley School of Fine Art in 2012, BP Portrait Award at the National Portrait Gallery 2011.
+Recent shows and projects include: Pi Artworks for Art Basel Hong Kong OVR, May 2022; Sensorium at Verv Lab, London, 2020; Herbal Tea Labo at AIR-Yamanashi, Kofu, 2019; London Creative Network, Space Studios 2018, studio residency at Florence Trust, 2015-2016; Bulldog Bursary with the Royal Society of Portrait Painters in 2012, BP Portrait Award at the National Portrait Gallery 2011